egodigital/vscode-powertools/README.md

 The complete reference of classes, functions and interfaces, can be found [here](https://egodigital.github.io/vscode-powertools/api/).

+A repository with code samples, can be found at [vscode-powertools-samples](https://github.com/egodigital/vscode-powertools-samples).
+If you would like to request for one or more examples, you can open an [issue here](https://github.com/egodigital/vscode-powertools-samples/issues).

 ## Contribute [[&uarr;](#table-of-contents)]

 If you like the extension, you are welcome to contribute, by [opening an issue](https://github.com/egodigital/vscode-powertools/issues) and/or fork this repository.